vasudhareddy698/project-demo/README.md

-# project-demo
-this is a demo project to practice GitHub repository
+This repository contains the source code for project-demo ,a simple application to demonstrate GIT Usuage